 On the day you leave hospital, nurses will check your wound again and remove the dressing.
-However, if they feel it is necessary to keep the dressing on, they will make arrangements with the nurse at your GP practice, or district nurse, to change your dressing and check your wound.
+However, they may feel it is necessary to keep the dressing on.
+If that happens, they will arrange for a nurse at your GP practice or a district nurse to change the dressing and check your wound.

 It is safe to get your wound wet, so please continue to shower every day using liquid soap.
-It is important that you do not put soap directly on your wound or rub your wound very hard before it has healed completely - usually about eight weeks after your operation.
+But do not put soap directly onto your wounds for 8 weeks after your operation until your wounds have healed completely.